Glossary

 Effective order management has a direct impact on a business’s profitability:

-- Competitive Advantage: Businesses that can efficiently manage orders and inventory are better positioned to adapt to market changes and customer demands, giving them an edge over competitors.
+• Competitive Advantage: Businesses efficiently managing orders and inventory are better positioned to adapt to market changes and customer demands.

 In fact, businesses that implement an automated order management system can reduce their fulfillment costs by up to 20%, according to research by the Aberdeen Group.